TheIdentitySelector/thiss-js/docs/components.rst

 Using a trust profile
 .....................

-To use a trust profile to pre-filter the results returned by the DS you have to add a `trustProfile` parameter to the URL of the discovery service configured into the SP software, so something like this for Shibboleth SP:
+To use a trust profile to pre-filter the results returned by the DS you have to add an `entityID` and `trustProfile` parameter to the URL of the discovery service configured into the SP software, so something like this for Shibboleth SP:

 .. code-block:: xml